LogtalkDotOrg/logtalk3/QUICK_START.md

 1. Read the User Manual sections on `Programming in Logtalk` and `Running and debugging Logtalk programs`.

-2. Take a look to the `adapters/NOTES.md` file for important compatibility information about your chosen backend Prolog compiler and for any defined shorthands for commonly used load and make predicates.

-3. Take a look at the `coding` sub-directory.
+2. Take a look at the `coding` sub-directory.
 There you will find syntax support files for popular text editors which enable syntax coloring and other text services when editing Logtalk source files.
 There's also support for syntax highlighters used for publishing source code.

-4. The `tools` directory contains a comprehensive set of developer tools to help you test, debug, analyze, and document your applications.
+3. The `tools` directory contains a comprehensive set of developer tools to help you test, debug, analyze, and document your applications.

-5. Create a directory (preferably outside of your Logtalk user folder, which is updated when you update Logtalk) with a suitable name to hold all the files of your application.
+4. Create a directory (preferably outside of your Logtalk user folder, which is updated when you update Logtalk) with a suitable name to hold all the files of your application.

-6. Copy or rename the `settings-sample.lgt` file to `settings.lgt`, and modify it to define a library alias for your application directory and for defining default compiler flags (see the file `CUSTOMIZE.md` for details).
+5. Copy or rename the `settings-sample.lgt` file to `settings.lgt`, and modify it to define a library alias for your application directory and for defining default compiler flags (see the file `CUSTOMIZE.md` for details).

-7. Copy to your application directory the `loader-sample.lgt` file, rename it to `loader.lgt`, and modify it to load your application source files.
+6. Copy to your application directory the `loader-sample.lgt` file, rename it to `loader.lgt`, and modify it to load your application source files.
 You may also copy the `tester-sample.lgt` and `tests-sample.lgt` files, renaming them to `tester.lgt` and `tests.lgt`, and editing them to define and run your application unit tests.

-8. Have fun!
+7. Have fun!